 So here's my standard*: 1 cup of almond flour weighs about 3.40 ounces.

-So if you have a digital food scale and your recipe calls for 2 1/2 cups of almond flour, all you have to do is weigh out 10 ounces of almond flour.
+So if you have a digital food scale and your recipe calls for 2 1/2 cups of almond flour, all you have to do is weigh out about 8.50 ounces of almond flour.
 No measuring cups required, no losing track of which cup you are on.
 Just the guaranteed correct amount of flour that the recipe requires.
 Consistent results, every time.

 Where to buy Affordable, Quality Almond Flour?